 In October 2019, the FRB finalized rules that establish a revised framework for applying prudential standards to large U.S. banking organizations based on risk, consistent with the ongoing efforts to tailor the regulatory framework in a manner consistent with the EGRRCPA.
 Concurrently, the FRB and other banking regulators finalized the regulatory capital, liquidity and resolution plan requirements to firms with more than \$100 billion in total assets.
-Category IV firms with \$100 billion to \$250 billion in total assets, such as us, will, among other things, be subject to biennial supervisory stress-testing and will be exempt from company-run stress testing and related disclosure requirements.
+Category IV firms with \$100 billion to \$250 billion in total assets, such as us, will be subject to biennial supervisory stress-testing and will be exempt from company-run stress testing and related disclosure requirements.
 The FRB will continue to supervise Category IV firms on an ongoing basis, including evaluation of the capital adequacy and capital planning processes during off-cycle years.

 In light of the Tailoring Rules, the FRB provided us relief in February 2019 from certain regulatory requirements related to supervisory stress testing, company-run stress testing, and related disclosure requirements for the 2019 stress test cycle.
 As a result, we were not required to participate in the supervisory stress test of CCAR, conduct company-run stress tests, or submit a capital plan to the FRB for 2019.
 We remain subject to the requirement to develop and maintain an annual capital plan that is reviewed and approved by our Board of Directors (or one of its committees), as well as FR Y-14 reporting requirements.
 The FRB has not objected to our maximum planned capital actions for the period beginning July 1, 2019 and ending June 30, 2020, which are largely based on the results for our 2018 supervisory stress test, adjusted for any changes in our regulatory capital ratios since the FRB acted on our 2018 capital plan.
+On April 17, 2020, we announced that in order to ensure capital remains strong to meet further loan demand during the COVID-19 crisis, we would cease stock repurchases through December 31, 2020.
+On April 6, 2020, we submitted our 2020 capital plan to the FRB.